Skip to main content

 Robots are no longer just sci-fi fantasies; they are an integral part of our daily lives, from the Roomba cleaning our floors to complex arms assembling our cars.
 While the core concept remains the same—machines created to simplify life or perform dangerous tasks—the technology to build them has advanced massively.

 Many of us feel unqualified to make a robot, assuming it requires a PhD in engineering.
-However, thanks to the democratization of technology, building a basic prototype is now accessible to anyone with a bit of curiosity and patience.
+However, thanks to the democratization of technology, building a basic prototype is now accessible to anyone.

 Level 1: The Entry Point (LEGO & Modular Kits)